Mission of K-State's Counseling Services

 Mission of Internship in Health Service Psychology

 As a staff, we value our training program and make training activities a high priority.
 Our psychology internship program aims to develop and train competent generalists in health service psychology prepared for post-doctoral practice.
-Our internship program does not use distance technologies in training or providing clinical services.
+Our internship program does not* use distance technologies in training or providing clinical services. *However, as a result of COVID-19, Counseling Services moved to telebehavioral health.
+This move is temporary, with the ultimate goal being to return to face-to-face services.

 Our primary mode of training is “learning by doing.”
 In addition to this experiential training focus, we are aware that we are all members of a broader global community.
 Consequently, we provide an array of training seminars, training supervisors, and training experiences with a practical, experiential approach.
 To the extent possible, we use the naturally occurring events, not only in the university community but nationally and globally as well for opportunities in training.
 These experiences often provide a valuable means of meeting training objectives.